lawik/notes/Talk - Elixir Göteborg Meetup.md

 ## Fundamental 2 - Assymetric

 - Encryption and decryption using a secret private key and a harmless public key
 - Public key can encrypt something.
-That can only be decrypted by the private key
+That can only be decrypted by the private key.
 - Private key can encrypt something.
 It will be decrypted by the public key.
+We don't call it this.
+We'll return to it.
 - The private key can be used to derive the public key, not the other way around
 - Incredibly powerful mechanism
 - Very inefficient for encrypting large amounts of data securely.
 Slow, size limits, etc. Possible but not very practical.